JasoonS/EM-Token/README.md

 ## Overview

 The EM Token builds on Ethereum standards currently in use such as ERC20, but it extends them to provide few key additional pieces of functionality, needed in the regulated financial world:
 * **Compliance**: EM Tokens implement a set of methods to check in advance whether user-initiated transactions can be done from a compliance point of view.
-Implementations must require that these methods return "true" before executing the transaction
+Implementations must ```require``` that these methods return a positive answer before executing the transaction
-* **Clearing**: In addition to the standard ERC20 "transfer" method, EM Token provides a way to subnit transfers that need to be cleared by the token issuing authority offchain.
+* **Clearing**: In addition to the standard ERC20 ```transfer``` method, EM Token provides a way to subnit transfers that need to be cleared by the token issuing authority offchain.
 These transfers are then executed in two steps: i) transfers are ordered, and ii) after clearing them, transfers are executed or rejected by the operator of the token contract
 * **Holds**: token balances can be put on hold, which will make the held amount unavailable for further use until the hold is resolved (i.e. either executed or released).
 Holds have a payer, a payee, and a notary who is in charge of resolving the hold.
 Holds also implement expiration periods, after which anyone can release the hold Holds are similar to escrows in that are firm and lead to final settlement.
 Holds can also be used to implement collateralization
 * **Credit lines**: an EM Token wallet can have associated a credit line, which is automatically drawn when transfers or holds are performed and there is insufficient balance in the wallet - i.e. the `transfer` method will then not throw if there is enough available credit in the wallet.
-Credit lines generate interest that is automatically accrued in the relevant associated token wallets
+Credit lines generate interest that is accrued in the relevant associated token wallet
-* **Funding request**: users can ask for a wallet funding request by calling the smart contract and attaching a direct debit instruction string.
+* **Funding requests**: users can request for a wallet to be funded by calling the smart contract and attaching a debit instruction string.
 The tokenizer reads this request, interprets the debit instructions, and triggers a transfer in the bank ledger to initiate the tokenization process
-* **Redeem**: users can request redemptions by calling the smart contract and attaching a payment instruction string.
-The (de)tokenizer reads this request, interprets the payment instructions, and triggers the transfer of funds (typically from the omnibus account) into the destination account, if possible
+* **Payouts**: users can request payouts by calling the smart contract and attaching a payment instruction string.
+The (de)tokenizer reads this request, interprets the payment instructions, and triggers the transfer of funds (typically from the omnibus account) into the destination account, if possible.
+Note that a redemption request is an special type of payout in which the destination (bank) account for the payout is the bank account linked to the token wallet

 The EM Token is thus different from other tokens commonly referred to as "stable coins" in that it is designed to be issued, burnt and made available to users in a compliant manner (i.e. with full KYC and AML compliance) through a licensed vehicle (an electronic money entity, a bank, or a central bank), and in that it provides the additional functionality described above so it can be used by other smart contracts implementing more complex financial applications such as interbank payments, supply chain finance instruments, or the creation of EM-Token denominated bonds and equities with automatic delivery-vs-payment